hhgiap241/k8s-demo-app/README.md

 - Each configuration file consists of 3 parts
   - Metadata
   - Specification
   - Status: automatically generated and added by Kubernetes.
-(Kubernetes will compare the desired state with the actual state &rarr; self-healing feature)
+(Kubernetes will compare the desired state with the actual state &rarr; self-healing feature).
+We can get the status of the component by using the command: `kubectl get <component> <name> -o yaml > <name>.yaml`
   - The status of any kubernetes component is hold by etcd.

 ## Minikube and kubectl